-Within the scope of our cooperation with TEMA to contribute to protection of the environment, savings created by the employees reducing the use of paper and our customers switching to e-statements have continued to turn into trees planted in Orange Forest.

-ING and its employees participated in the Breath for the Future campaign conducted by the General Directorate of Forestry for reforestation of forests damaged by the fire in Hatay, and built the ING Turkey Memorial Forest with the saplings donated
+Within the scope of our cooperation with TEMA ((The Turkish Foundation for Combating Soil Erosion, for Reforestation and the Protection of Natural Habitats) to contribute to protection of the environment, savings created by the employees reducing the use of paper and our customers switching to e-statements have continued to turn into trees planted in Orange Forest.
+ING joined in the initiative of the Banks Association of Turkey for reforestation of forests razed in the wildfires that took place in Antalya, Adana, Mersin, Muğla, Osmaniye and Hatay in 2021, and supported these efforts by way of sapling donations.